ia-eknorr/ignition-version-control/Workstation Setup.md

     gh auth login
     ```

-   - Follow the prompts to log in with GitHub Enterprise Server.
+   - Follow the prompts to log in to Github.
    - There are multiple ways to authenticate - one example is provided below.

     ![GitHub Auth Login](images/gh-auth-login.png)